Cinema communities for Innovation, Networks and Environment – CINE

 Slow Food strongly believes in the capacity of cinema to forge a bond between viewers.
 Even in our current era of individual cultural consumption, as we sit in our living rooms with our screens connected to a boundless universe of online content, cinemas continue to play an important role as cultural aggregators, particularly in smaller communities.

-It is this awareness that has led to the launch of the CINE project, which focuses on supporting the function of cinemas as cultural reference points where common values and themes revolving around environmental protection, gastronomic heritage and the people working in the food industry can be discussed at both a local and a global level.
+This awareness led to the launch of the CINE project, which focuses on supporting the function of cinemas as cultural reference points where common values and themes revolving around environmental protection, gastronomic heritage and the people working in the food industry can be discussed at both a local and a global level.

-In order to do this, Slow Food will be testing out a new kind of cinematic experience.
-The program of screenings will be drawn up in collaboration with Cinemambiente and local cinemas, selecting primarily European films.
-But the project isn’t just about showing movies and documentaries; a series of complementary events—like tastings and debates involving local people working to promote environmental and gastronomic sustainability—will be organized alongside the screenings.
+The program of screenings has been developed in collaboration with CinemAmbiente and local cinemas, selecting primarily European films.
+But the project isn’t just about showing movies and documentaries.
+A series of complementary events — like tastings and debates involving local people working to promote environmental and gastronomic sustainability — have been organized alongside the screenings.

-What makes CINE innovative is its desire to bring together film and activism, entertainment, and civic engagement.
-As well as supporting the smallest cinemas and involving local communities, Slow Food also wants to introduce younger generations to issues around the environment and food, getting them to participate directly in activities.
+What makes CINE innovative is its desire to bring together film and activism, entertainment and civic engagement.
+As well as supporting the smallest cinemas and involving local communities, Slow Food also wants to introduce younger generations to issues around the environment and food, inspiring them to participate directly in activities.

 To learn more browse the sections on the top left